Revealed: The world's least stressful cities

 8. Sydney, Australia

-9. (tie) Graz, Austria and Hamburg, Germany.
+9. (tie) Graz, Austria and Hamburg, Germany

 The world's most stressful cities